Getting in to and around the city centre

 Arundel Gate

-A bus gate has been introduced on Arundel Gate from Monday 20th March 2023 which aims to reduce the number of vehicles travelling along this stretch of road.
+A bus gate was introduced on Arundel Gate from Monday 20 March 2023 which aims to reduce the number of vehicles travelling along this stretch of road.
 The bus gate applies northbound only and restricts traffic from travelling beyond the Novotel Hotel access point, by the Millennium Gallery, when coming from the Furnival Gate direction.
-Only buses, taxis and other authorised vehicles are able to pass through the bus gate on Arundel Gate.
+Only buses, taxis and other authorised vehicles are able to pass through the bus gate on Arundel Gate without incurring a penalty.